tabarra/txAdmin-recipes/README.md

 - [PlumeESX Legacy](https://github.com/tabarra/PlumeESX-recipe) (deprecated)

 ## Recipe-making Guidelines and Best Practices:
-- Always start your recipe based on the CFX Default one;
+- Always start your recipe based on the CFX Default recipe.
+Copy the structure from server.cfg, resources folder, and recipe YAML;
 - The recipe must "just work", without the user needing to edit anything before starting the server, like database credentials;
 - Database stuff:
     - Preferable use the `{{dbConnectionString}}` placeholder in `server.cfg` instead of writing to some database config file;